 - If you have Lifetime Health Cover, insurance providers are required to inform you at least once a year of how long your loading period will continue to apply.

-- Data about health insurance products provided by insurers to the PHIO will be made publicly available on privatehealth.gov.au and in downloadable format.
+- Data about health insurance products are publicly available on the Private Health Insurance Ombudsman (PHIO) website and in downloadable format.

-- Information will be available for you to access in a number of different ways.
-This means that consumer information will be provided via email, hyperlink or post, as long as it's provided according to regulated time frames.
+- Information is available for you to access in a number of different ways.
+This means that consumer information can be provided via email, hyperlink or post, as long as it's provided according to regulated time frames.

 How will these information upgrades make a difference to you?

 In the past, there has been a lack of clear and concise information available to us.
-The changes set to come into place are consumer-orientated.
+The changes that have been put into place are consumer-orientated.
 That means they'll primarily benefit you, while putting more pressure on insurance providers to provide clear and accessible information.
 They won't alter or affect your policy; the changes are simply about making things clearer and easier to understand.

 Sometimes it's good to have some impartial help.
-That's what the improved private health website will do.
+That's what the improved private health website is all about.
 It cuts out the confusing jargon insurers sometimes use and helps answer those frequently asked questions you're struggling to get help with elsewhere.
 The website helps you decide which PHI products suit your health needs by making it easier to compare multiple products.